 The OU’s offering for postgraduate researchers is great.
 It attracts a more diverse group of students, with people coming from very rich careers with experience behind them, or who are continuing with their work whilst doing their PhD part-time.
 I think that's amazing because you end up having a PhD cohort with an abundance of experiences that add to the discussion and to the way you work.
 It also adds a level of challenge.
 Having the chance to interact with people who are so knowledgeable is really enriching and adds to your own PhD journey.

-Despite the challenges of the past year, and the adjustments made to ways of working, Petra has still managed to take positives from the situation, even learning a few things about how she likes to work along the way!
+Despite the challenges of the past year, and the adjustments made to ways of working, Petra has still managed to take positives from the situation, even learning a few things about what is important to the way she works along the way!

-When you’re at work, you take the moments of switching off, whether that’s going to get a coffee, or going to the bathroom; it sounds trivial but even travelling home from the office was a moment of switching off, or finishing your workday so that when you arrive home you know you’re done for the day.
-Now, when I’m working at home I don't go for a coffee so I’m missing those breaks, or bits of exercise from walking to a different part of campus.
-It’s something I am trying to introduce; it’s hard but I am trying to be more aware that we actually do need those moments of switching off or exercising – I think it’s a must in order to survive.
+When you’re at work, you take the moments of switching off, whether that’s going to get a coffee, or watering plants; it sounds trivial but even travelling home from the office was a moment of switching off, or finishing your workday so that when you arrive home you know you’re done for the day.
+Now, when I’m working at home I don't go for a coffee, I clean instead, so I’m missing those breaks, or bits of exercise from walking to a different part of campus.
+It’s something I am trying to introduce; it’s hard but I am trying to be more aware that we actually do need those moments of switching off or moving around – I think it’s a must in order to survive.

 When asked what advice she would give to someone thinking about doing a PhD with the OU, Petra said:

 Go for it!
-Don't question yourself, just put your ideas down and share them with others because it’s only by sharing them with others that you can get feedback, get into conversations and improve them.
+Don't question yourself, just put your ideas down and share them with others because it’s only by sharing them with others that you can get feedback, get into conversations and develop your ideas.
+There are so many different, brilliant people at different stages of their life at the OU; whatever your background or your path you will be valued and supported at the OU!